 Get A Range Of Quotes

 The general rule of thumb when getting quotes for any type of job is to get at least three different quotes before making a decision.
 Removal companies are no different.

-Make sure the company visits your property too, they can give you an estimate beforehand but don’t give them the green light until they have assessed how many belongings you have and whether there are any access issues that will make their jobs more difficult.
+Make sure the company visits your property too.
+They can give you an estimate beforehand but don’t give them the green light until they have assessed how many belongings you have and whether there are any access issues that will make their job more difficult.

 Check Their Customer Reviews

 If the company is relatively new or does not have a strong online presence, finding genuine customer reviews may be tricky.
 In that situation, don’t be afraid to ask the removal company if there are any past customers you can contact who would be happy to vouch for them in the way of a reference.

 We always made sure to check reviews of the removal firm we were using on each of our moves and, so far, we haven’t had a bad removal firm yet!